openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 | 12300003 | Account not found. |
 | 12300008 | Restricted Account. |

-**Example**: Remove the constraint on the use of Wi-Fi for OS account 100.
+**Example**: Remove the constraint on the use of Wi-Fi for system account 100.

   ```ts
   import { BusinessError } from '@ohos.base';